 Cause NO.1- Toilet Tank Losing Water But No Leak Due to The Flapper

-The very first cause for losing a toilet tank water is the flapper.
-Either it is tight to sit or damage the sealing.
+The very first cause for losing toilet tank water is the flapper.
+Either it is tight to sit or damages the sealing.

-While you see the water level slowly drop from the tank, at first check the flapper seal.
+While you see the water level slowly drop from the tank, first check the flapper seal.

 The flapper is the seal component that is placed on the flush valve, which allows the water to flush while sealing the water when not in use.